trumpfheller/trumpfheller.github.io/testing/bt.md

 ### what does what?

-* BLE,
+* Bluetooth Classioc and BLE,
-* Bluetooth5,
+* Bluetooth4,5,
 * Bluetooth Mesh

-Please check the page.
+Please check the Bluetooth profile [page](https://trumpfheller.github.io/testing/bt_profiles.html).

 ---